Insainian/lumaa-spring-2025-swe/README.md

 For this application, the database runs on **Docker**

-Download the latest postgreSQL image through the terminal:
+Download the latest PostgreSQL image through the terminal:

 ```commandline
 docker pull postgres:latest
 ```

-I have provided an `.env` file set to some default values.
-Feel free to change it to the appropriate ports and credentials you will use.
+In the backend directory, I have provided an `.env` file set to some default values.
+Feel free to change it to any other ports and credentials you will use.

 ```